xiaohan2012/daily-reading/week-plans/nov-28.md

 - [ ] discussion with Cigdem (1.5h)
   - incremental steiner tree growing algorithm
   - scalability problem: complexity and ideas to reduce it

+## Wilson's algorithm

+for steiner tree, can we analyze the probability distribution using cycle-popping technique?

+##